The Prentice Lewis Volleyball Camps will offer a variety of clinics and camps this summer.

 Since being hired on Feb.
 25, 2002, Tanaka has served multiple roles with the team.
 He has been the recruiting coordinator and has been responsible for match preparation/scouting.
 He has helped TCU in its steady improvement over the course of his time at TCU, including the program's first-ever NCAA tournament berth in 2009 and second-place finishes in Conference USA in 2004 and in the Mountain West in 2009.

-Fourteen players have earned all-league recognition under his watch, including Yvonne Igodan's recognition as All-Big 12 Honorable Mention in 2012.
+Fourteen players have earned all-league recognition under his watch, including Yvonne Igodan's recognition as All-Big 12 First Team in 2013.
 Stephanie Holland was also tabbed Mountain West Freshman of the Year in 2011.
 In 2009, the program boasted its first-ever All-Americans as Kourtney Edwards, Christy Hudson and Megan Munceearned honorable mention accolades from the AVCA.

 Tanaka joined the Horned Frog staff after spending the 2000 and 2001 seasons as an assistant coach at the University of Pittsburgh.
 While with the Panthers, Tanaka's responsibilities included coordinating the team's training and assisting with the recruiting efforts.